EricThomson/pandastim/readme.md

 - Keep eye open for rgb vs bgr for color texture.

 ### To do (short term)
-- remove references to 'byte' just make that default:
-  - make others explicit 2byte or whatever
-- Refactor: making names follow underscore_convention in stim_classes
-- Instead of separate static/drifting, just set velocity to 0 in drifting
-  - Do this for FullFieldDrift
-    - Make FullFieldStatic an instance of the Drift w velocity = 0
+- Make FullFieldStatic a child of FullFieldDrift
-    - Fix all examples with new class instances (minimize changes needed)
+  - Improve docstrings for both of them
 - Do same with binicoular (currently static_binocular_grating)
   - Get it working nicely with arbitrary frequency, angle, velocity on L/R
   - Then add to stimulus_classes.
 - Update examples (grating, sinusoid, red grating)
 - Add experiments
   - Add experiment for static (save data to file options etc) (e.g., grating)